- Foreword: Target Platforms

 must add an entry to the internal list of bindings.

-⚠ ACHTUNG: again, what follows is an internal implementation detail which is subject to change at any time.
+⚠ ACHTUNG: again, what follows are internal implementation details which are subject to change at any time.
 Do not rely on these instructions from client-level code.

 The mapping between WASM-exported functions and their JS-exposed